James Corazza

-James Neil Corazza (born December 13, 1958) is an American bishop, who has served as a bishop of the Russian Orthodox Church Outside Russia, Bishop of Sonora, vicar of the Western American Diocese since November 6, 2019.
+James Neil Corazza (born December 13, 1958) is an American bishop, who has served as a bishop of the Russian Orthodox Church Outside Russia, auxiliary bishop of Sonora, vicar of the Western American Diocese since November 6, 2019.

 Biography

 Corazza was born on December 13, 1958, in Berkeley, California.
 In 1970, the family moved to Oregon.
 He studied at the University of California, Santa Cruz.